Taiwan Companies: Chunghwa Telecom

 Company Overview

-Chunghwa Telecom Co., Ltd. was established on July 1, 1996, transforming from the Ministry of Transportation and Communications' Directorate General of Telecommunications into a state-owned enterprise, completing privatization in 2005.
-As Taiwan's largest telecommunications operator, Chunghwa Telecom provides comprehensive telecommunications services including fixed-line, mobile communications, internet, and data communications.
+Chunghwa Telecom Co., Ltd. was established on July 1, 1996.
+It was reorganized from the Directorate General of Telecommunications under the Ministry of Transportation and Communications into a state-owned enterprise, and completed privatization in 2005.

-• Market Cap: Nearly NT$930 billion, ranking first in Taiwan's telecom industry (Source: Economic Daily News, 2024)
+• Market capitalization: Nearly NT$930 billion, the highest in Taiwan’s telecommunications industry (source: Economic Daily News, 2024)

-• Earnings per Share: NT$4.8, exceeding annual forecast high (Source: United Daily News, January 2025)
+• Earnings per share: NT$4.8, exceeding the high end of full-year financial guidance (source: United Daily News, January 2025)

 Market Position

-• Mobile subscribers: Approximately 12 million, Taiwan's largest mobile operator
+• Mobile communications users: Approximately 12 million, making it Taiwan’s largest mobile telecommunications operator

-• 5G base stations: Most in Taiwan, leading coverage rate among peers
+• Number of 5G base stations: The highest in Taiwan, with coverage ahead of industry peers

 Innovation Performance

-• Enterprise customer business group revenue grew 24.1% annually, driven mainly by ICT business
+• Enterprise customer business group revenue grew 24.1% year on year, mainly driven by ICT business

-• Taiwan's first integrated 5G unmanned aerial vehicle smart port solution
+• Taiwan’s first integrated 5G unmanned aerial vehicle smart seaport solution

 State-Owned Period (1996-2005)

-Chunghwa Telecom's origins trace back to the Communications Department of Taiwan Electric Power Company established in 1943, later evolving through Taiwan Telecommunications Bureau and Directorate General of Telecommunications.
-On July 1, 1996, to align with telecommunications liberalization policy, the DGT was restructured into Chunghwa Telecom Co., Ltd. as a state-owned enterprise.
+Chunghwa Telecom’s predecessor can be traced to the Taiwan Telecommunications Administration, established in 1949 and later renamed the Directorate General of Telecommunications under the Ministry of Transportation and Communications.3 On July 1, 1996, in line with telecommunications liberalization policy, the Directorate General of Telecommunications was reorganized into Chunghwa Telecom Co., Ltd., becoming a state-owned enterprise.

-During this period, Chunghwa Telecom enjoyed fixed-line monopoly status as Taiwan's sole telecommunications service provider.
-Despite lacking competitive pressure, the company leveraged this time to heavily invest in infrastructure, laying a solid foundation for subsequent open competition.
+During this period, Chunghwa Telecom enjoyed a fixed-line monopoly and was Taiwan’s sole provider of telecommunications services.
+Although it lacked competitive pressure, the company used this period to expand infrastructure investment, laying a solid foundation for the open competition that followed.

 Open Competition Period (2005-2010)

-During this period, Chunghwa Telecom experienced identity transformation from "monopolist" to "competitor."
-The company began emphasizing service quality, customer experience, and innovation capabilities, gradually developing market-oriented business thinking.
+During this period, Chunghwa Telecom underwent an identity shift from “monopolist” to “competitor.”
+The company began to emphasize service quality, customer experience, and innovation capability, developing a market-oriented management mindset.

 Digital Transformation Period (2010-Present)